Coat of arms of the Lower Silesian Voivodeship: Design

 The coat of arms of the Lower Silesian Voivodeship consists of the yellow (golden) Iberian-style escutcheon (shield) with square top and rounded base.
 It features a left-faced black eagle, with a white (silver) crescent put across its chest and wings, with a white (silver) cross pattée on its top, in the centre of bird's chest.
 The eagle has a white (silver) eye, and raised wings.

 History

 Background

 The design of the coat of arms had been for the first time used by Henry II the Pious, duke of Wrocław and Greater Poland, and the High Duke of Poland.
 It was present in his seal, that was used from 1224 to 1240.
 It depicted an eagle with a crescent put across its wings, with a cross pattée on top of it, in its middle, placed on a shield.
 Such design was inspired by the seal used by Henry the Bearded, his father.

-Since then, the black eagle with a white (silver) crescent put across its wings, usually with a white (silver) cross pattée on top of it, placed in the yellow (golden) escutcheon (shiled), had become the symbol of the Lower Silesia, including being the symbol of the Piast rulers of the Duchy of Silesia, and many of its successors.
+Since then, the black eagle with a white (silver) crescent put across its wings, usually with a white (silver) cross pattée on top of it, placed in the yellow (golden) escutcheon (shield), had become the symbol of the Lower Silesia, including being the symbol of the Piast rulers of the Duchy of Silesia, and many of its successors.